-In May 1817, Thomas Squire, a Canadian and reputedly the first resident
+In May 1817, Nathanial Squire, a revolutionary war veteran and reputedly the first resident

 of Utica, Michigan moved west along the Clinton River from near Mt.
 Clemens, until

 he came to a high point of ground where the river

 and two Indian trails crossed.
 Here he built a cabin, somewhere